He,(or she) makes your heart sing, and you’ve never felt quite the same way… with anyone.

 You don’t speak up about the hurt you feel for fear of appearing too needy.
 And then you find yourself faithfully waiting & hoping.
 You just want to love and be loved.
-“Is that asking too much?”, you say.
-The Narcissistic Mother sends the message to her daughter that the way to be loved is to accommodate and adapt!
-Chances are, if you have been raised by a Narcissistic Mother, her defenses have left you feeling unlovable at worst, or that love is conditional at best.
+“Is that asking too much?” you say.

 Here is the truth, as I know it—

-Just because Mom was insecure ( the core reason for the Narcissistic defense) and acted as if she didn’t count, you don’t have to do the same.
+Just because Mom was insecure ( the core reason for the Narcissistic/Borderline defenses) and relied on manipulation, you don’t have to do the same.
 When you ask yourself the hard questions that will get to the truth of what is actually going on in your relationship, you protect and value yourself in ways mom couldn’t.

-You can grow beyond your Narcissistic Mother’s imprinting.
+You can grow beyond your Narcissistic or Borderline Mother’s imprinting.
 Paradoxically, when you stop settling and start valuing yourself, you will attract men who will do the same.